samhattangady/false_gold/notes/false_gold.md

 The day mode - strategy / logistics - will be automation/idle, where you divide your djinns between different tasks, some which help your game-goals, and some which help your night goals.
-The night mode - action - will be simplistic tower defense based.
-But rather than killing the "enemies", you will scare them away with light.
-Over time, you can build up various defenses that make the whole set of tasks easier.
+The night mode - action - will be simplistic wave defense based.
+The night mode will involve a certain amount of strategy, so you can defend against enemies in different ways based on the resources / bonuses you require.

 Doing better in the night will allow you to have more djinns/automatons, which gives you more strategic depth during the day, which overall forms a tight loop between the two game modes.